neyfrota/docker-remote-desktop/README.md

 This is a local test to check remote desktop.
 No need git pull this repo.
 Use docker hub public image.
-You need setup [passwordless SSH login](https://scotch.io/tutorials/how-to-setup-ssh-public-key-authentication) to get your pubkey value.
+You need setup [passwordless SSH login](https://scotch.io/tutorials/how-to-setup-ssh-public-key-authentication) to get your ssh keys.

 Start server using the ssh public key from your active user.